 With the smartphone, if you own a recent high(ish) end phone, the results you will get now are likely very good.
 People used to upgrade phones every two years, more like every three years now.
 I am still tempted to upgrade a smartphone though just for improvements in camera technology, because I am taking a lot of photos with a smartphone these days.
 My current phone has quite bad issues with flare shooting anywhere near a bright light and this can make some photos and video unusable.
 Camera technology does still improve on a yearly basis, so while I’m pretty happy with my current phone for everything else, I would still upgrade just to get the best camera technology.

-With the Ricoh GR, I have the first model which I bought in 2017.
+With the Ricoh GR, I had the first model which I bought in 2017.
 For photography, this still takes relatively good photos.
 The video is not so good, and I’ve been tending to avoid using it for video.
-The latest model the Ricoh GR III is priced a fair bit more than I paid for my current model, and does seem a bit overpriced even allowing for inflation.
-It sounds like the video hasn’t improved that much and people still use the camera for still photography.
-The resolution has improved but I’m not sure this is a deciding factor in buying the new model, also the battery life is worse.
-While I would like to upgrade, I’m not sufficiently motivated to spend a big chunk of money on the upgrade, and would probably only upgrade if I had a windfall.
-But you never know, one day I might take the plunge.
+The latest model the Ricoh GR III is priced a fair bit more than I paid for the first model, and does seem a bit overpriced even allowing for inflation.
+But when a bonus came along I took the plunge.
+The video hasn’t improved much by all accounts, so I’m expecting just to use it for still photography.
+I haven’t used the camera enough yet to give it a full review, but some of pictures I’ve taken with it are pretty nice quality.

 Upgrading for me centers around how much the quality of results would improve, how much I use the camera anyhow and of course price.
 Will the quality improve sufficiently to justify the outlay.